ha01994/MTBAN/.ipynb_checkpoints/README-checkpoint.md

 1. A score is computed as the log of the probability that the generative model assigns to a mutant sequence, divided by the probability assigned to the wild-type sequence (log(p_mutant/p_wt)).
 The smaller the score, the more likely the variant has damaging effect.

-2. z-scores are calculated by the z-score normalization of the distribution of scores for all possible missense variants against the target protein sequence.
+2. Z-scores are calculated by the z-score normalization of the distribution of scores for all possible missense variants against the target protein sequence.

 3. The probability of deleteriousness refers to the probability of the variant being deleterious (ranges from 0 to 1).
 This is calculated by obtaining the z-scores for variants in the Humsavar database and computing the percentage of deleterious variants in different z-score ranges.